 Generations are discrete

-Clearly, these assumptions are idealisations, and language is more complex that this.
-Even the assumption that all turns contain verbs is clearly wrong when looking at ordinary conversation.
-However, as a starting point, we think that this is reasonable.
-We are attempting to construct the simplest model which will help us think about the relationships between conversation, cognition and cultural evolution.
-One way to think about the model is that it is modelling only some conversations, not every interaction between agents, and that the selective pressure only applies in turns which match the conditions above.
+Clearly, these assumptions are idealisations, and the actual factors are much more complex than this.
+As noted earlier, the assumption that all turns contain verbs is clearly counterfactual, given the elliptical nature of many responses.
+However, as a starting point, we think that this model captures some of the crucial constraints on interactive language use under temporal pressure.
+We are attempting to construct the simplest model which will help us think about the intricate inter- relationships between conversation, cognition and cultural evolution.
+One way to construe the model is that it captures only some conversations, not every interaction between agents, and that the selective pressure only applies in turns which match the conditions above.

 4 Results

-Figure 4 shows three independent runs of the model with a population of 10 agents taking 2 conversations of 10 turns each (noise level β = 0.01).
-Along the horizontal axis we see generations and each line represents how the frequency of each type of 10

-sentence changes over time.
+Figure 4 shows, as an example of the kinds of results obtained, three independent runs of the model with a population of 10 agents taking 2 conversations of 10 turns each (noise level β = 0.01).
+Along the horizontal axis we see generations and each line represents how the frequency of each type of basic word-order (or major sentence type) changes over time.
 We see that in the first generation, agents are equally likely to use any of the three types, but that the use of VSO rapidly declines.
 In the first two runs, both SVO and SOV are used for some time, but after about 15 generations, all agents are using SOV all the time (with some small deviations due to noise).
 So, we can classify the language of these agents as SOV.
 In the third run, enough agents selected SVO by chance that the conventional pressure pushed the frequency up.
 Eventually, the third population converges on SVO order.

-Figure 4: Proportions of each turn type used at each generation for three inde- pendent runs of the main model.
+Figure 4: Proportions of each turn type used at each generation for three independent runs of the main model.

-We ran the model 1000 times measured the proportion of runs that converge to each word order type.
-In every simulation, the population converged on a single word order type within 100 generations.
-Figure 5 shows the results (α = 0.1).
+In fact, we ran the model 1000 times and measured the proportion of runs that converge to each word-order type on each run.
+In every simulation, the population converged on a single word order type within 100 generations, itself an interesting result.
+Figure 5 shows the resulting proportions of word orders in two different conditions (α = 0.1).
 When agents only have conversations with 1 turn (no constraints from turn taking), then each word order type is equally likely to win.
-When turns follow each other within a conversation, the proportions look qualitatively like the actual distribution of word orders we see in real languages: SOV is most frequent followed by SVO and VSO.
+When turns follow each other within a conversation, the proportions look very close to the actual ‘natural’ distribution of word orders we see in real languages, as measured by the proportions of word-orders in the language isolates of the world, where SOV is most frequent followed by SVO and VSO.

 Essentially, the turn taking constraints impose a bias for pushing the verb out of the crunch zone to the end of the sentence.
 However, one crucial result is that although there is a small proportion of populations with VSO order, within those populations all agents are using VSO order.
-That is, the model is producing the two target phenomena: convergence within populations and a bias for verb-later orders between populations.
+That is, the model is producing the two target phenomena: convergence within populations and a bias for verb-later orders across populations.

-Figure 5: Proportions of each turn type that 1000 generations converge to in: a model without pressures for turn taking (left); a model with turn taking constraints (middle); and actual language data (right).
+Figure 5: Proportions of each turn type that 1000 generations converge to in: a model without pressures for turn taking (left); a model with turn taking constraints (middle); and actual language data from the world’s isolates (right).